MartinThoma/MartinThoma.github.io/content/2017-02-10-lidl-connect.md

 Update, 02.02.2017: The new Lidl Connect SIM card with my old number arrived.
 Seems not to be active at the moment.

+Update, 06.02.2017: Finally, I have the Lidl SIM card with my new number 🙂